Plants vs. Zombies: Garden Warfare 2: Development

 A new Plants vs. Zombies video game was revealed in Electronic Arts' annual earning reports.
 A sequel to Garden Warfare was teased on June 8, 2015.
 A trailer for Plants vs. Zombies: Garden Warfare 2 was presented for the first time at E3 2015 as part of the presentation given by Microsoft and on August 22, 2015, during Xbox Live's webcast of the Miss Teen USA 2015 beauty pageant.
 A mashup with Mass Effect called Grass Effect was announced at Gamescom 2015.
 Players who pre-order the game would receive a Mass Effect-inspired mech-suit for the new class, The Imp.
 BioWare assisted PopCap with developing the Grass Effect mech-suit.

 An open beta testing for the game was held from January 14, 2016, to January 18, 2016, for the PlayStation 4 and Xbox One.
 However, this was largely for multiplayer tuning, and many of the game modes and Backyard Battleground secrets were disabled.
 A trial version of the game was released by the end of April 2016.
 This version of the game allows players to play the game for up to ten hours.

 They have released their first free content update called The Graveyard Variety Pack.
 It was released on March 8, 2016, and it contains some character balancing, a new map Aqua Center, and some Backyard Battleground changes and additions.
 Another pack, titled Trouble in Zombopolis, was released in June 2016.
 It adds a new map called Zombopolis, and several new characters.
 Trouble in Zombopolis: Part Two was released in June 2016, introducing new features such as community challenges, delivering challenges, platforming elements, and new spawn points.
 EA partnered with Diamond Select Toys to release action figures featuring Garden Warfare 2 characters.

+Due to budget constraints and other unspecified factors, numerous elements originally planned during development were ultimately scrapped.
+Among these were various downloadable content (DLC) additions, including playable characters, expansive areas, and unique modes or minigames.